 - If required, TV antennas must be located within the roof space or concealed from public view.
 Satellite dishes must be approved on your building plans or in writing by LWP if the satellite dish will be visible from the street or streets. - All service elements such as hot water units, air conditioning units, and clothes drying areas should be hidden from public view.
 Any roof mounted items should be located as far as possible away from the street frontage. - Air conditioning units should be positioned so they are not directing heat towards neighbouring properties.
 Ideally, air conditioning units should be located on southern or eastern elevations to maximise effectiveness. - Solar panel collectors should be located to maximise their effectiveness and may be visible from the street.
-Solar panels are not permitted on framing or support structures. - Downpipes in the front elevation shall be concealed, painted to match the wall colour or treated as an architectural element, e.g. with rain heads. - Meter boxes in the front elevation must match the wall colour.
+Solar panels are not permitted on framing or support structures. - Downpipes in the front elevation shall be concealed, painted to match the wall colour or treated as an architectural element, e.g. with rain heads.

-- Clothes lines and bin storage areas must not be visible from the street. - A stormwater connection point for drainage has been supplied by LWP.
+- Meter boxes in the front elevation must match the wall colour. - Clothes lines and bin storage areas must not be visible from the street.
+Bin enclosures within the front setback are required to be incorporated within the facade design through the extension of external materials and be visually screened from view.
+Where a side setback is provided bins are required to be located behind the main building line and screened from view. - A stormwater connection point for drainage has been supplied by LWP.
 Please refer to your contract and/or Cessnock City Council for drainage pit locations.